 The Labour government’s budget and its lack of support for the country’s supply chain proves the need for a logistics minister, the UK Warehousing Association (UKWA) argued this week.

-UKWA, along with RHA and Logistics UK, has long campaigned for a logistics minister, but their call has so far fallen on deaf ears in government circlles.
+UKWA, along with RHA and Logistics UK, has long campaigned for a logistics minister, but their call has so far fallen on deaf ears.

-The association said this week that the Labour government’s budget shows a lack of government understanding of the importance of the supply chain to the economy and Labour’s plans to grow the economy.
+The association said this week that the Labour government’s budget shows a lack of understanding of the importance of the supply chain to the economy and Labour’s plans for growth.

 Whilst the UKWA has welcomed budgetary plans for major infrastructure improvements, it said it had failed to factor in the increased pressure on supply chains this strategy will create.